MatuaDoc/OnslowCollege.github.io/13dtc/programming/ultimate.md

     - the full name of the course
     - the teacher's code
     - the teacher's full name (i.e. Miss Voropaeva/Whaea Tina)
-    - the time the class starts and ends
+    - the times the class starts and ends

-To save time, just create the same classes for every day of the week.
+To save time, just create the same classes for every day of the week — then just change one class per day to make them different.

+**If you have time**, use your actual, full timetable.

 ## Requirements